merenlab/merenlab.org/data/micr-obs-future/index.md

 ### Use checkM to evaluate the quality of isolate genomes

 Before moving on with any of the reference genomes, we used `CheckM` to evaluate the completeness and contamination of the isolate genomes.
 These metrics are sometimes also given in the databases hosting the publicly available reference genomes (e.g., see [https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_900177485.1/](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_900177485.1/)), but it is always better to double-check.
-And besides, we need the completeness and contamination metrics for the unpublished reference genomes anyhow.
+Besides, we need the completeness and contamination metrics for the unpublished reference genomes anyhow.

 Going into this, know that, since all these genomes are isolate genomes, we expect them to be of quite high completeness and low contamination (rightly so, as you'll see).